-The trust is broken down into three funds:
+The trust is broken down into four funds:

 The Land Grant Permanent Fund (LGPF) is New Mexico’s largest endowment and permanent fund.
 It was established through, and continues to be maintained in part by leasing fees the State charges for 13.4 million acres of mineral resources and 8.8 million acres of surface land.
 The State Investment Council manages day to day operations of the Land Grant Permanent Fund, including investments and distributions.